 Similarly, you can use a territory hierarchy to share access to records.
-See Define Default User Access for Territory Records (Enterprise Territory Management) and Configure Territory Management Settings (original territory management).
+See Define Default User Access for Territory Records.

 Note: Although it's easy to confuse permission sets and profiles with roles, they control two different things.
 Permission sets and profiles control a user's object and field access permissions.
 Roles primarily control a user's record-level access through role hierarchy and sharing rules.